data-integrations/wrangler/wrangler-docs/directives/set-column.md

 ```
 set-column :decimal_op_1 decimal:add(wage_1,25)
 ```
-- To apply operations to multiple columns (of any time), use the `arithmetic` operations, e.g.
+- To apply operations to multiple columns (of any type), use the `arithmetic` operations, e.g.
 ```
 set-column :arithmetic_op_1 arithmetic:add(wage_1,wage_2)
 ```